revolist/revogrid-docs/gantt/vue-gantt-component.md

 ## When RevoGrid is a better fit than a chart-only Vue library

 A chart-only library can be ideal for a small read-only timeline.
-RevoGantt is aimed at products where the task grid is equally important: SaaS planning tools, ERP modules, manufacturing schedules, and resource-planning screens.
+RevoGrid Gantt is aimed at products where the task grid is equally important: SaaS planning tools, ERP modules, manufacturing schedules, and resource-planning screens.

 That grid-first foundation gives you domain columns and spreadsheet-like editing beside the schedule.
 It also reduces architectural drift when your product already uses RevoGrid for other operational screens.